The equivalence between many-to-one polygraphs and opetopic sets: The equivalence

 \begin{corollary} The category $\PshO$ of opetopic sets is equivalent to the category of multitopic sets. \end{corollary}

-In \cite[corollary 2.4.6 and paragraph 2.4.7]{Henry2017}, Henry shows that $\PolMTO$ is a presheaf category over some category $\bbOO\mathrm{plex}$ of \emph{opetopic plexes}, and asks wether they are the same as opetope.
-We now answer positively to this question.
+An \emph{opetopic plex} is an opetopic polyplex of the form $\uU$, where $u \in \catTT_n$ (as opposed to $\catTT^*_n$).
+In \cite[corollary 2.4.9 and remark 2.5.1]{Henry2019}, Henry shows that $\PolMTO$ is a presheaf category over some category $\Oplex$ of opetopic plexes, and asks wether they are the same as opetopes.
+We now answer this question positively.

-\begin{corollary} The category $\bbOO\mathrm{plex}$ of opetopic plexes is equivalent to $\bbOO$. \end{corollary} \begin{proof} Opetopic plexes are proved to be generators of the terminal many-to-one polygraph $\mathfrak{1}$ in \cite[Proposition 2.2.3]{Henry2017}, and so together with \cref{prop:terminal-mtop:opetopes}, we have that opetopic plexes are exactly opetopes.
-On the other hand, morphisms of opetopic plexes are by definition morphisms of polygraphs between the representables they induce, which by the Yoneda lemma are exactly morphisms of opetopes. \end{proof}